 More moisture and hydration

 Dry skin brought on by rosacea is fundamentally destroyed.
 Before it can recover, it has to be nourished with moisture and water.
 This has to do with how the skin acts as a barrier.
-It need reconstruction.
+It needs reconstruction.

 However, you may need to avoid oily moisturisers if you have acne rosacea (which isn’t truly acne but produces pustules that mimic acne).
 Look for the terms “non-comedogenic” and “oil-free” on ingredient labels in these situations.